 The 1990s to 2000s

-When the world wide web, which became known simply as the web, was opened to the public in 1991, universities started offering their courses through the internet.2 The web proved to be a game-changer because it allowed candidates to learn remotely and enabled three forms of interactivity: Students could directly interact with course content, the instructor and other students—just as they could in a physical classroom.3
+In 1989, the University of Phoenix became the first institution to launch fully online bachelor's and master's degree programs.3 The web proved to be a game-changer because it allowed candidates to learn remotely and enabled three forms of interactivity: Students could directly interact with course content, the instructor and other students—just as they could in a physical classroom.4

-The following year, the Sloan Foundation came up with the concept of asynchronous learning networks.
+In 1992, the Sloan Foundation came up with the concept of asynchronous learning networks.
 The idea was to develop technology that provides education to students who wish to learn at their convenience and from anywhere via the internet.
-This further fueled the adoption of the “anytime, anyplace” learning approach found in online MBA programs today.4,2
+This further fueled the adoption of the “anytime, anyplace” learning approach found in online MBA programs today.2,5

-While some educational institutions embraced the internet to administer MBAs, others were skeptical; they viewed the internet as a technology that wasn’t going to revolutionize the traditional learning methods.3 This skepticism slowed down the adoption of e-learning models, but the widespread use of the internet in the late '90s and throughout the 2000s ensured the steady growth of online education.5
+While some educational institutions embraced the internet to administer MBAs, others were skeptical; they viewed the internet as a technology that wasn’t going to revolutionize the traditional learning methods.4 This skepticism slowed down the adoption of e-learning models, but the widespread use of the internet in the late '90s and throughout the 2000s ensured the steady growth of online education.6

 The 2010s

-According to the Association to Advance Collegiate Schools of Business (AACSB), the number of universities offering an online MBA increased by 54% between 2012-13 and 2016-17.6 In previous years, there were concerns that online programs lacked quality student-student and professor-student interactions.
-The adoption of online business education spiked in the 2010s, however, partly because of significant tech advancements that solved this problem.6 For instance, modern virtual learning platforms that had interactive technologies like real-time chatting, polling and discussion forums made online MBA programs more immersive and promoted better faculty-student collaboration.6,7 Additionally, smartphones became widely popular in the late 2000s and early 2010s (their use has grown greatly since then).
-This provided a mobile learning option: Students could easily access learning materials using a device they could carry anywhere.8
+According to the Association to Advance Collegiate Schools of Business (AACSB), the number of universities offering an online MBA increased by 54% between 2012-13 and 2016-17.7 In previous years, there were concerns that online programs lacked quality student-student and professor-student interactions.
+The adoption of online business education spiked in the 2010s, however, partly because of significant tech advancements that solved this problem.7 For instance, modern virtual learning platforms that had interactive technologies like real-time chatting, polling and discussion forums made online MBA programs more immersive and promoted better faculty-student collaboration.7,8 Additionally, smartphones became widely popular in the late 2000s and early 2010s (their use has grown greatly since then).
+This provided a mobile learning option: Students could easily access learning materials using a device they could carry anywhere.9

 Present-Day Online MBAs

 The steady growth of online programs has been apparent over the years.
-However, the adoption rate of online MBA programs increased significantly in 2020 because of worldwide COVID-19 lockdowns.9 According to Forbes, candidates in the United States who enrolled in online MBA programs in the 2020-21 academic year outnumbered those in full-time, on-campus programs.10 While the shift to virtual classes due to COVID-19 was a necessity, it has become the new normal.
-A McKinsey survey conducted in November 2021 showed that students and faculty want to continue using the online learning technologies they adopted during the pandemic.7
+However, the adoption rate of online MBA programs increased significantly in 2020 because of worldwide COVID-19 lockdowns.10 According to Forbes, candidates in the United States who enrolled in online MBA programs in the 2020-21 academic year outnumbered those in full-time, on-campus programs.11 While the shift to virtual classes due to COVID-19 was a necessity, it has become the new normal.
+A McKinsey survey conducted in November 2021 showed that students and faculty want to continue using the online learning technologies they adopted during the pandemic.8

 The Future of Online MBA Education